Oh, boy! This is going to be a long post!

 Let's start at the beginning, that is to say with the show in question: BBC Robin Hood.

 If you don't want to bother reading all that shit, go directly to the Season One Complete Score section.
 And if you're not convinced by it, go to Season Two Complete Score section.
-And if only want to listen to one cue to be convinced that this score kicks ass, listen to The Return Of The Nightwatchman.
+And if you only want to listen to one cue to be convinced that this score kicks ass, listen to The Return Of The Nightwatchman from the first episode of Season 2.

 About The Show